albino/wwwcats/README.md

   * I designed everything myself, including drawing the cards.
 I have no idea about user interface design, so the whole thing feels a bit early-2000s.
   * The game has not been well-tested.
-It might not work on Windows.
 I made this for fun, and there are probably bugs.
 You've been warned!
   * If you're interested in improving any aspect of the game, contributions are very welcome.
 Please open an issue or pull request on GitHub!